 - 2 FA Cup titles with Manchester United

 - 1 La Liga title with Real Madrid

 - 115 appearances for England national soccer team

-- 59 times as captain for England national team
+- 59 times as captain of England national team

 - 3 World Cup tournament